sandyavs/mealplanner-wiki/Test-cases-v2.md

 1. Go to url/mealplan/:id
 2. Verify when mouse hover the meal item in a specific category of meal plan is highlighted with green color and showing delete icon or not
 3. check that the user is able to click on the delete icon/button
-4. check that when the user clicks on the delete icon/button then the meal in the specific category of meal plan gets deleted.
+4. Check that when the user clicks on the delete icon/button then the meal in the specific category of meal plan for a particular day gets deleted.
+Eg: In Lunch section for Monday, the selected meal should have been deleted

 ## Expected Behaviour:
 Should be able delete the meal in the specific category of meal plan when clicked on the delete icon